aws/chalice/docs/source/topics/packaging.rst

   if missing dependencies are not present.
 For more information: http://chalice.readthedocs.io/en/latest/topics/packaging.html

-This happened because the ``cryptography`` package does not yet have wheel files availble on PyPi, and has C extensions.
+This happened because the ``cryptography`` version 1.9 does not have wheel files availble on PyPi, and has C extensions.
 Since we are not on the same platform as AWS Lambda, the compiled C extensions Chalice built were not compatible.
 To get around this we are going to leverage the ``vendor/``